RAT 1222 Radiographic Procedures II

 Prereqs: RAT 1121

-- Identify elements of contrast media and other drugs, as they pertain to radiographic practice, including risks and administration guidelines.
+- Identify elements of contrast media as they pertain to radiographic practice, including risks and administration guidelines.

 - Identify frequently radiographed bony structures of the spine and skull as well as the soft tissue structures of the gastrointestinal and genitourinary systems.